The Roadmap 2050: refit Sector Targets

 Two-third of the existing fleet was built in the last 25 years.
 Meaning that a growing wave of yachts is reaching an age that calls for a significant refit.

 With the fleet continuing to grow, the refit sector will follow suit.
-This means that the activities will increase, and therefore the energy, waste and water, while the impact needs to be reduced towards zero.
+This means that the refit activities will only increase, and therefore the emissions from energy, waste and water use of the refit process as well, while the impact needs to be reduced towards zero.
+Hence the targets are based on an increasing fleet and refit activity scenario, having taken into account the same growth projections as for the operations of the existing fleet.

 The collective path forward